CleAurora/ProjetoIntegrador/README.md

 Pods:
 Acording to the pods used we highlight

-  pod 'Alamofire'  - for the api pod 'Firebase/Auth' - for login, auth, database and storage pod 'Kingfisher' - for the images pod 'GoogleSignIn' - sign in with google pod 'FBSDKLoginKit' - sign in with Facebook
+  - Alamofire - for the api
+  - Firebase - for login, auth, database and storage
+  - Kingfisher - for the images
+  - GoogleSignIn - sign in with google
+  - FBSDKLoginKit - sign in with Facebook

   pod 'Nimble-Snapshots' and pod 'KIF' - for tests